-Take a journey through the types of turkey calls and applications from Native American history to modern times
+Take a journey through the types of turkey calls and applications from indigenous history to modern times

 Do not let this all intimidate you as even bad callers can get a turkey!